 - a.
 Increase assistance to Members as requested to enhance their ability to develop effective proposals that address TP objectives and where possible current gaps in TP projects, making full use of ITTO Regional Officers and TPAC expertise. - b.
 Develop an ITTO strategy for mainstreaming TP lessons learned, best practices and follow up to include, for example, wide dissemination/publication of results, web-based platforms and learning modules, workshops and networking initiatives. - c.
-Consider a flexible TP project cycle calendar/schedule which reflects the level of funds available, number of proposals submitted and time needed for proposal review by all TPAC members. - d.
+Consider a flexible TP project cycle calendar/schedule which reflects the level of funds available, the number of proposals submitted, and the time needed for proposal review by all TPAC members. - d.
 Strengthen TPAC operations to make them fully functional by, for example, designating a Secretariat Focal Point for each TPAC, convening periodic virtual TPAC meetings, establishing coordination procedures (including via the ITTO website as appropriate), and providing updates/follow up on relevant TP implementation activities (e.g. lessons learned).
-Establish a roster of TP experts based on nomination by Members, TAG and CSAG to supplement existing ITTO rosters of experts and consultants. - e.
+Establish a roster of TP experts based on nominations by Members, TAG and CSAG to supplement existing ITTO rosters of experts and consultants. - e.
 Undertake ex-post evaluations of groups of TP projects/activities linked by objectives and outputs and make use of mid-term evaluations as a strategic evaluation tool, subject to the availability of funds.
-Include provisions for mid-term evaluations in future proposals, as appropriate - f.
-Further refine the TP review and rating process by weighting selection criteria/factors to reflect their relative importance to TP success, giving due attention to the coherence of, and linkages among, proposals to be funded under a TP and the importance of mainstreaming results. - g.
-Refine MPs as needed to identify early warning performance indicators, closely align target values with issues/problems TPs seek to address, and strengthen knowledge management outputs and indicators. - h.
-Develop a list of regular cycle projects which have objectives/strategies/outcomes closely aligned to those of TPs and make final reports of listed projects available to Members on request.
-Include in future regular project ex-post evaluations an examination of the project's relevance (if any) to TP objectives, outputs and best practices.
+Include provisions for mid-term evaluations in future proposals, as appropriate. - f.
+Further refine the TP review and rating process by weighting selection criteria/factors to reflect their relative importance to TP success, giving due attention to the coherence of, and linkages among, proposals to be funded under a TP and the importance of mainstreaming results.